vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 the front of the grcat temple and

 portions of tbc wall and pillars of other rivers viz. with Bhagirathi the porch and of the Hall This is (Devaprayaga ), Nandaprayāga, probably the sameas.Iranduja Nāga.
 Karnaprayaga (confluence with Pind. satba (Aundhs in Surses of India ar river), Rudraprayāga (continence maps) about 25 miles norib-east of with Mandākınī).
-Visṇuprayāga Vide Parabbani in the Hydarabad State.
+Viṣṇuprayāga Vide Parabbani in the Hydarabad State.
 U. P, Gazetteer for Garhwal, vol, A'maresa.
 A fon Narmada) XI.
 1862, 36 pp 2 and 140

 B (linga 1a VS) L. I 9237 Aleśvaram-see Brabmesvara